Igor Link / Shutterstock.com

 2006: Calciopoli Scandal

-As if Italy's football scandal in 1998 weren't enough, there was yet another Juventus scandal in 2006 that rocked the country.
+As if Italy's football scandal in 1998 wasn't enough, there was yet another Juventus scandal in 2006 that rocked the country.
 Luciano Moggi had the spotlight on him as the Juventus general manager, but he denied doing anything wrong.
 The allegations made against him and Antonio Giraudo, the Juventus chairman, were that they had detained Gianluca Paparesta, a referee, in a dressing room only to berate him with questions about why he didn't favor their team.
 Allegedly, they had selected a few favorable referees to fix their matches.
 Eventually, Moggi's defense lawyers came across evidence that would have prevented the handing over of the 2006 championship to Inter.
-Ultimately, Juventus wasn't asking for the Scudetto of Calciopoli back.
-But they did want to ensure that it was taken from Inter, as they felt it wasn't deserved by the opposing team.
+Ultimately, Juventus wasn't asking for the Scudetto of Calciopoli back, but they did want to ensure that it was taken from Inter, as they felt it wasn't deserved by the opposing team.

 2006: Zinedine Zidane Headbutt Scandal